Public sector offer

 Whether it is collecting demographic data, designing and conducting staff surveys or facilitating focus groups and interviews - knowing your workforce is crucial to improving EDI.
 We offer a range of services that can help you understand the needs and experiences of your employees and identify the best solutions for improving EDI.

 Training through dynamic and impactful workshops online or in person

 Our workshops, whether in person or via Zoom, are dynamic and impactful, engaging participants in thought provoking exercises and discussions and eliciting deep learning.
 A variety of methods of delivery used, such as small group work, videos and thought experiments, makes the training highly interactive.
 The focus is not only on raising awareness of EDI issues, but most importantly on how institutions and individuals can address them and build supportive cultures.

 E-learning can be a great way to support the introduction of EDI knowledge in your institution.
 Perfect for raising awareness of legal aspects, rights and obligations, our e-learning packages are bespoke to each organisation and can bring to live and help understand a variety of inclusive procedures and policies, through a use of tailored scenarios.

 LGBTQIA+ issues (with a focus on trans equality)

-equality in higher education: inclusive teaching and assessment, including empowering pedagogy and decolonised curriculum
+Equality in higher education: inclusive teaching and assessment, including empowering pedagogy and decolonising the curriculum